-Heatmaps combine the steps of measuring user interactions and converting these measurements into insights: They allow you see through all the data and easily spot the underlying trends - but without having to crunch numbers or compare metrics.
-A heatmap will allow you to gather insights by simply looking at it.
+Heatmaps measure user interactions and convert them into insights.
+They allow you to see through all the data and easily spot the underlying trends - without having to crunch numbers or compare metrics.

-This can save you countless hours of work and frustration - and give you reliable insights into how you can improve your site and boost your conversions.
+This saves you countless hours of work and frustration.
+Heat maps give you reliable insights into how you improve your site and boost your conversions.
 Knowing exactly how your users use your site makes your job much easier.

-In Short: You should use heatmaps because they’re so intuitive that a good heatmap will let you cut through the forest of data and simply see the issues and actionable insights that can help you make better business decisions too.
+In short: You should use heat maps because they’re intuitive.
+A good heatmap crunches the forest of data and highlights issues and actionable insights that help you make better business decisions.

-Who can benefit from using heatmaps?Because heatmaps let you easily spot trends in the way your users interact with your site it contains immense value for your whole team even though the individual team members may focus on very different aspects of the site.
+Who can benefit from using heatmaps?Heatmaps let you easily spot trends in the way your users interact with your site.
+So it contains immense value for your whole team, even though the individual team members may focus on very different aspects of the site.

-We mentioned UX designers, Marketing Professionals, Digital Analysts and product owners earlier, and we’ll give you a quick run through of how these groups may use heatmaps in their work.
+We mentioned UX designers, Marketing Professionals, Digital Analysts and Product Owners earlier.
+And we’ll give you a quick run through of how these groups normally use heatmaps in their work.

-Common to all four roles is that they will benefit from tracking why some users:
+All four roles benefit from tracking why users:

 - aren’t converting